mianbreton/pysco/README.md

 ## About The Project

-Pysco is a multi-threaded Particle-Mesh code (no MPI parallelization) which currently contains Newtonian and [Hu & Sawicki (2007)](https://ui.adsabs.harvard.edu/abs/2007PhRvD..76f4004H/abstract) $f(R)$ gravity theories.
+PySCo is a multi-threaded Particle-Mesh code (no MPI parallelization) for cosmological simulations which currently contains Newtonian and [Hu & Sawicki (2007)](https://ui.adsabs.harvard.edu/abs/2007PhRvD..76f4004H/abstract) $f(R)$ gravity theories.

 The goal is to develop a Python-based N-body code that is user-friendly and efficient.
 Python was chosen for its widespread use and rapid development capabilities, making it well-suited for collaborative open-source projects.
 To address performance issues in Python, we utilize [Numba](https://github.com/numba/numba), a high-performance library that compiles Python functions using LLVM.
 Additionally, Numba facilitates straightforward loop parallelization.